An Exposé on English Loanwords

 Have you ever seen English words spelled with simplified letters, for example

-instead of naïveté
+naivete instead of naïveté?

 This bums me out a bit.
 Because I think these loanwords are one of the best things about English.
 It makes language so flexible and rich.